NEW: Updated for the latest trends in 2020

+No matter what kind of event you’re promoting social media needs to be part of your event marketing plan.
 In fact, 89% of Event Marketers use social media for pre-event marketing, 49.4% use social to engage attendees during the event, and 37.7% use it to capture feedback afterward, according to Event Manager Blog.

 Don’t worry we’ve got you covered.
-Let’s take a look at the top social media event marketing trends you should know in 2019.
+Let’s take a look at the top social media event marketing trends you should know in 2020.

-Fake news, fake accounts, spam bots, no wonder there’s so much distrust evolving in social media today.
+Fake news, fake accounts, spambots, no wonder there’s so much distrust evolving in social media today.
 74% of Americans think that the integrity of social media sites are diminishing, reported in a survey conducted by Tapatalk.

 What do you feel more comfortable with?
 Chatting with a faceless logo or a living, breathing representative of a company?

 Putting a face behind your brand is a staple of successful social media event promotion.
 It improves credibility and makes you seem more genuine.
 Promoting your event on social media should be about sharing useful and interesting information not just earning business and adding to your guest list.

 Here are some event social media marketing tips for building a more human connection: